liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 - SharePoint and OneDrive sharing is subject to the Microsoft Entra organizational relationships settings, such as **Members can invite** and **Guests can invite**.
 As with Microsoft 365 Groups and Teams, if a Microsoft Entra organizational relationship setting is more restrictive than a SharePoint or OneDrive setting, the Microsoft Entra setting prevails.

 > [!NOTE]
 > After enabling Microsoft Entra B2B integration, external users attempting to access previously shared links (One Time Passcode) will encounter access issues.
-They will receive error 'This organization has updated its guest access settings'.
+They receive error 'This organization has updated its guest access settings'.
 To restore access, your users need to reshare files/folders/sites to external users.

 > [!NOTE]
 > Microsoft Entra B2B doesn’t support Microsoft accounts in Microsoft 365 operated by 21Vianet.